MODERNIZING TUSCAN DESIGN

 - Modern, simple furniture from the Clive Daniel collection rounds out your refreshed 2020 bedroom.

 Using these pointers as well as input from our team of award-winning interior designers, your Tuscan home will beautifully make the leap into a modern look to last for years to come.
-Visit Clive Daniel Home online or in-store for additional suggestions.
-Thomas Riker in our Naples showroom would be happy to help with your update.
+Check out our portfolio for more modern interior design ideas.
+When you’re ready, Thomas Riker in our Naples showroom would be happy to help with your update.
 For more information, please reach out to Thomas at email@example.com or call 239.213.7848.